saltyorg/docs/docs/community/settings.md

 9. Ombix role, provide a list of "X's"
     For each listed item an Ombi instance will be created and the item set to the subdomain.

+10. OverseerrX role, provide a list of "X's"
+    For each listed item an Overseerr instance will be created and the item set to the subdomain.

-10. QbittorrentVPN
+11. QbittorrentVPN

-11. QbittorrentX role, provide a list of "X's"
+12. QbittorrentX role, provide a list of "X's"
     For each listed item a QBitorrent instance will be created and the item set to the subdomain.

-12. RadarrX role, provide a list of "X's"
+13. RadarrX role, provide a list of "X's"
     For each listed item a Radarr instance will be created and the item set to the subdomain.

-13. ReadarrX role, provide a list of "X's"
+14. ReadarrX role, provide a list of "X's"
     For each listed item a Readarr instance will be created and the item set to the subdomain.

-14. RequestrrX role, provide a list of "X's"
+15. RequestrrX role, provide a list of "X's"
     For each listed item a Requestrr instance will be created and the item set to the subdomain.

-15. RfloodX role, provide a list of "X's"
+16. RfloodX role, provide a list of "X's"
     For each listed item an RFlood instance will be created and the item set to the subdomain.

-16. SonarrX role, provide a list of "X's"
+17. SonarrX role, provide a list of "X's"
     For each listed item a Sonarr instance will be created and the item set to the subdomain.

-17. TautulliX role, provide a list of "X's"
+18. TautulliX role, provide a list of "X's"
     For each listed item a Tautulli instance will be created and the item set to the subdomain.

-18. TransmissionVPN
+19. TransmissionVPN

-19. TransmissionX role, provide a list of "X's"
+20. TransmissionX role, provide a list of "X's"
     For each listed item a Transmission instance will be created and the item set to the subdomain.

-20. Unifi